 The Elections Commissioner shall function as a autonomous member within the Executive Branch.
 The Commissioner shall report directly to the ASUW Advisor, as well as to the Senate upon request.

-The Elections Commissioner shall be provided with a stipend commensurate with the duties of their office, to be set annually in the budgeting cycle, and paid half of the stipend before the Election, and half of the stipend following the completion of the Elections.
+The Elections Commissioner shall be provided with a stipend commensurate with the duties of their office, to be set annually in the budgeting cycle, and paid half of the stipend before the Election and half of the stipend following the completion of the Elections.

 In the event of the resignation or removal of the Elections Commissioner, a replacement shall be selected following the procedures outlined above.

-Specific duties of the Elections Commissioner include:
+Responsibilities and Authorities

-In conjunction with the ASUW Elections Commission meet weekly to discuss issues pertaining to the ASUW Elections.
+The Commissioner shall, in conjunction with the ASUW Elections Commission, meet weekly to discuss issues pertaining to the ASUW Elections.

-Work with the Elections Commission to create all marketing for the ASUW Elections, with a goal of ensuring the largest voter turnout as reasonably possible.
+The Commissioner shall work with the Elections Commission to create all marketing for the ASUW Elections, with a goal of ensuring the largest voter turnout as reasonably possible.

 The Commissioner shall act as a liaison and primary point of contact between all campaigns and the Elections Commission.